This lab has 4 Questions associated with Variograms. You need to hand

 Notice how the entire plot for Douglas Fir data (black solid line) is above the theoretical curve.
 Values higher than the theoretical line (red dotted line) reflect clustering, and values below the theoretical line reflect dispersion.
 The plot indicates that even though we observed clustering in one region by plotting the occurrence data above, Douglas Fir is clustered across the entire study area, at nearly all scales.
 At very local scales (close to r=0) the curves overlap indicating that there is not strong clustering at those short distances.
 Repeat the process above to try it out on another species to see how two species compare.

-This work is licensed under a Licensed under CC-BY 4.0 2020; 2022 by Phoebe Zarnetske.
+under CC-BY 4.0 2020; 2022 by Phoebe Zarnetske.